jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

 }
 ```

-In case it's not obvious, you don't actually need to be in the SimpleApplication to use these dispatchers.
-So long as
+You don't actually need to be in the SimpleApplication to use the dispatchers.
-you have a reference to the application and the physics space you can get them.
 For example:

 ```
 class SomeRandomClass(